 How about this: CRMs can boost sales.

-A recent study showed that when properly used, CRMs can increase sales by up to 29% and sales productivity by up to 34%.
+A recent study showed that CRMs could increase sales by up to 29% and sales productivity by up to 34% when properly used.

 Who needs a CRM?

 Thanks to their ability to organize and keep track of customers, CRMs are a natural fit for sales teams.
-But many other teams can get value out of a customer relationship system.
+But many other groups can get value out of a customer relationship system.

 Customer service teams can take advantage of how CRMs bring together vital customer data in a centralized place, so a client’s history is available to the entire team.
-Otherwise, you run the risk of conflicting information and an ineffective customer-focused strategy.
+Otherwise, you risk conflicting information and an ineffective customer-focused strategy.